The Phonograph and Donald Duck

-Phonograph connections with Donald Duck in comics, cartoons and popular culture.
+This gallery features phonograph connections with Donald Duck in the phonograph industry, comics, cartoons and popular culture.

 Walt Disney Comics 43, April 1944, Donald Duck in "Three Dirty Little Ducks"